A Taste of Made In Oldstead

 There are some new pleasures to be enjoyed with the current world situation.
 Seeing that your favourite takeaway, that fancy restaurant you've always fancied (but their tables are never available) or indeed, ones never heard of, instead, can all come to you.

 Less disciplined arms topple the box's contents onto the table.
-Four boxes fall away, and excitement empties those.
-The table sprawls with little packets, pots and sachets of food.
+Four boxes fall away.
+Excitement empties those and the table sprawls with little packets, pots and sachets of food.

 As I doubt I'm the only person not to have heard of Made in Oldstead, I want to share the love.

-The menu promises French onion soup to start, pork belly to sate, and custard tart as the pinnacle to this spread.
+The menu promises French onion soup to start, pork belly to sate and custard tart as the pinnacle to this spread.
 And despite the four pans, dinner is excitedly executed inside of forty minutes.
 The menu and recipes, brilliantly put together.

 Fermented honey fused on prime cuts of pork belly is baked for twenty minutes.
 Its tummy arousing aroma, uniting noses and eyebrows with excitement.
 Then married in a beautiful ceremony to root vegetable paillasson with puff pork skin as confetti.
 The pork belly and paillasson emerge from the baking tray with nuanced caramelised undersides.
-Now I'd like to know who thought of this plate of flavours delivering smiles to the eyes and exquisite food to the lips.
-Two senses satisfied by a premium quality restaurant meal cooked at home.

-Custard and apple have always been good old friends, but when this rye custard tart chose apple verjus gel to accompany it, it sure never saw the apple verjus becoming the star.
 The apple flavour tangos a clean, fresh, lively taste on the palate.
-The recipe asks for dots of verjus to be piped on, but I'd say that's purely for presentation because the first bite had us reaching for the remainder of the verjus, and we layered it on.
+The recipe asks for dots of verjus to be piped on.
+I however think, that's purely for presentation because the first bite had us reaching for the remainder of the verjus and we layered it on.

 Accepting my plating and pork carving imperfections (because I'm certain glaciers have carved better cuts through valleys), this meal ate as convincing replication of what is served back at their restaurant.
 This menu, the flavours, this at-home restaurant experience says something insightful about Tommy Banks and his team and the in-restaurant dining experience to be had back at their restaurant, Black Swan.